AuDigitalHealth/ci-fhir-r4/pages/_includes/index.md

 ## Scope

-Release 1.0.0 of this guide is limited to the FHIR conformance artefacts (i.e. [Profiles and Extensions](profiles.html)) that define the data structure of FHIR resources for the following record types:
+Release 1.1.0 of this guide is limited to the FHIR conformance artefacts (i.e. [Profiles and Extensions](profiles.html)) that define the data structure of FHIR resources for the following record types:
 - Australian Immunisation Register (AIR) information
 - Australian Organ Donor Register (AODR) information
 - Pharmaceutical Benefits Scheme (PBS) / Repatriation Pharmaceutical Benefits Scheme (RPBS) claims information
 - Medicare Benefits Schedule (MBS) / Department of Veterans' Affairs (DVA) claims information
+- MyGP registered practice information

 The FHIR conformance artefacts are published in a FHIR NPM package for use with FHIR and FHIR-aware tools.